jordi-petit/ap2-rutes-i-monuments-2024/README.md

     """

 def show_segments(segments: Segments, filename: str) -> None:
-    """Show all segments in a PNG file using staticmaps."""
+    """Show all segments in a PNG file using staticmap."""

 ```